Dan Vitale (comedian)

 Dan Vitale was an American comedian, best known for being a cast member on Saturday Night Live from 1985 to 1986, appearing in two episodes of its eleventh season.

 Early life

 Vitale was born in Long Island.
-His mother was an alcoholic and his father, according to Dan, was a "possibly mobbed up" father who "unknown but shady business dealings".
+His mother was an alcoholic and his father, according to Vitale, was a "possibly mobbed up" father who "unknown but shady business dealings".
 His sister died in a car crash when he was thirteen years old.
 He was brought up in Flushing, Queens.
 Vitale abused drugs and alcohol as a teenager, and used comedy as a coping mechanism.

 Career

 He moved to Greenwich Village in the late 1970s to start his career in comedy, performing at open mic nights and working with writer Tom Saunders.